Talks and presentations

 Nonlinear dynamic analysis of rods precluding shear and torsion with isogeometric discretizations

-93rd Annual Meeting of the International Association of Applied Mathematics and Mechanics, May 30-June 2, 2023, Dresden, Germany.
+93rd Annual Meeting of the International Association of Applied Mathematics and Mechanics (GAMM), May 30-June 2, 2023, Dresden, Germany.

 Read more.